cloki0610/CI-Portfolio-Project-5/README.md

 With Heroku's config var feature, all sensitive keys like stripe and AWS secret key were stored in local env.py file are now stored in the Heroku server to prevent unwanted connections to the database or cloud service.

-The project also uses Django allauth to set up a user authorization system to provide restricted access to certain features on the website that are not intended for unauthorized users.
-Users need a valid e-mail to receive a confirmation e-mail to confirm their e-mail to log in to the website.
+The project also uses Django allauth to set up a user authorization system to provide restricted access to certain features on the web application that are not intended for unauthorized users.
+Users need a valid e-mail to receive a confirmation e-mail to confirm their e-mail to log in as a member.

 All image file uploads from the user should store and be protected in the AWS S3 bucket, but there is a limit of usage because it is still using AWS free tier service.